Updated: Nov 11, 2022

 There are private referral services available.
 Private companies can also provide referral services.
 1000Attorneys.com matches you with lawyers after a free initial case evaluation.

 There are many legal clinics in the city.
 Some clinics can only refer clients to lawyers with the necessary expertise and experience, which are more professional and costly.
 Around the same time, others may have on-staff lawyers that can handle the case for a reduced fee or for free.
 Look for legal aid clinics in your area by searching for Legal Aid Society or Legal Services in the phone book or contacting the nearest law school.

 Non-profit organizations.
-Organizations that lobby for an oppressed groups' legal rights, like children and abuse victims, normally offer legal assistance to victims they swear to protect.
-They might also help with find, if needed.
+Organizations that lobby for oppressed groups' legal rights, like children and abuse victims, normally offer legal assistance to victims they swear to protect.
+They might also help with fine if needed.